-Between the .30-06 and .300 Win.
-Mag., which is the better choice for the elusive “all-around” hunting cartridge?
+Between the .308 Winchester and .300 Winchester Magnum, which is the better all-around choice for the hunter?
 Contributor Philip Massaro examines the pros and cons of each.